pts/pts-svr3as-linux/README.md

 * The `-dt` command-line flag to force the timestamp in the COFF output file to 0, for reproducible builds.
+* The `-dg` command-line flag to omit the `-lg` symbol from the COFF output file.
+This makes the output of the SunOS assembler more similar to the SVR3 assemblers.
+* The `-dv` command-line flag make the `.version` directive not append the string to the .comment section.
+This makes the output of the SunOS assembler more similar to the SVR3 assemblers.

 The SunOS 4.0.1 i386 assembler (`sunos4as-*`) seems to be based on SVR3
 1987-10-28 or later (up to 1987-12-15), and it has the following changes: